tonyboylehub/candymachine-v2-boiler-mint-site-noFLP/README.md

 This is enabled when both the Whitelist Phase and PublicMint start dates are currently not active.

 ### Whitelist Phase
 This will be enabled when the Whitelist Phase dates are met and active.
-You can optionally turn this off and set the dates into the past if you do not wish to use whitelist setting.
-Make sure your Whitelist phase end date is to disable before the PublicMint startdate begins.
+You can optionally turn this off and set the dates into the past if you do not wish to use whitelist.
+Make sure your Whitelist phase end date is set to time out before the PublicMint startdate begins.

 ### Public mint stage
 Set the start date as the same date as your CandyMachine this will trigger the UI of PublicMint stage.